We look forward to welcoming you to the Defence College for Military Capability Integration.

 Food and drink

 In addition to any refreshments your host may have arranged for you, the Grass Roots Café and the Fieldhouse Café are centrally located.
-The cafés are open to staff, students, and visitors.
+These cafés are open to staff, students, and visitors.
 They offer a range of hot and cold drinks and meals, open-plan seating areas equipped with electrical sockets, and accept cash and card payment.

 Photography by the Defence Academy